Menis Ketchum

-Menis E. Ketchum II (born January 31, 1943, in Wayne County, West Virginia) is an American politician and jurist who served as a justice of the Supreme Court of Appeals of West Virginia.
+Menis E. Ketchum II (born January 31, 1943) is an American politician and jurist who served as a justice of the Supreme Court of Appeals of West Virginia.
 He was elected as a Democrat to a twelve-year term on the Court in November 2008 and served as chief justice in 2012 and served a second term as chief justice in 2016.
 He resigned in July 2018 with slightly less than 18 months left in his term.
 Ketchum resigned prior to the Impeachment of the Supreme Court of Appeals of West Virginia, but was still implicated by the House of Delegates.
 On July 31, 2018, he pled guilty to a felony count of fraud related to his personal use of a state vehicle and gas fuel card.

 Background

 Ketchum was born and raised in Wayne County, West Virginia, the son of attorney Chad Ketchum (1911–98).
 A graduate of a West Virginia public school, Ketchum attended Ohio University in Athens, Ohio from 1960 to 1964.
 Upon returning to West Virginia, he enrolled at the West Virginia University College of Law in Morgantown.
 In 1967, he obtained his Juris Doctor.